D'Nash: Biography

 In February 2006, the band released its first single "Capaz de todo" (English: "Capable of Everything").
 The album Capaz de todo was released a month later on March 28.
 In June 2006, they released a second single, "¿Dónde estás?" ("Where Are You?"), a ballad.
 Their album was reissued in November with two extra songs, "¿Qué sabes del amor?" ("What Do You Know About Love?") and "Más allá de las estrellas" ("Beyond The Stars"), a Christmas song.
 The latter became a single promoting the Special Edition.

-On 24 February 2007 Nash won Misión Eurovisión 2007, a Spanish TV program searching for the next representative of Spain in the 2007 Eurovision Song Contest, which was held on May 12 in Helsinki.
-Just before entering the competition, they announced a change of name from Nash to D'Nash, due to the existence of a power pop band named The Nash from Majorca.
+On 24 February 2007 Nash won Misión Eurovisión 2007, a Spanish TV program searching for the next representative of Spain in the Eurovision Song Contest 2007, which was held on May 12 in Helsinki.
+Just before entering the competition, they announced a change of name from Nash to D'Nash, due to the existence of a power pop band named The Nash from Mallorca.
 They entered the competition with the song "I Love You Mi Vida" (literally "I Love You My Darling" but in this case 'my darling' refers to the love interest, making it 'sweetheart'), which ended the night in 20th position (out of 24 competitors) with a total of 43 points.

 In April 2007, they re-released their album, with the Eurovision-entry song "I Love You Mi Vida" and the other finalist songs from the preselection ("Una lágrima", "Tu voz se apagará", "La reina de la noche" and "Busco una chica").
 Also, a cover of Ben E. King's hit Stand by Me was included on the album and was later released as a promotional single.
 The album reached number 23 in Spain, selling a total of 30,000 copies.

 In November 2007, the band released a new single, "Amanda", which preceded the new album Todo va a cambiar (English: Everything's Going to Change), released on 4 December 2007.This album sold 35.000 copies in Spain.

 On 22 July 2008 it was announced that Ony would leave the group after their summer tour ended in September, to pursue a career in musical theatre.
 Their last performance as a four-piece took place in Fuengirola, Málaga.